 After over a decade’s absence from the fine art jewelry scene, late in 2013 I discovered the potential of polymer clay as a fine art jewelry medium.
-I in recent years I developed a line of contemporary art jewelry in this exciting post modern medium.
+From 2013 into 2016 I developed a line of contemporary art jewelry in this exciting post modern medium.
 Beginning in 2014, this blog began to focus on my polymer clay ventures.

 My previous life as a fine art jeweler with a national reputation was from 1994 to 2001.
 Click here to see a brief resume from that part of my history.
 And click here to see several pages of photos of my knit wire jewelry from that period.